-BOAZ Myhill has emerged as a valuable member to Albion's Barclays Premier League campaigns since joining the club in 2010.
+BOAZ Myhill has proved to be a valuable member of Albion's squad since joining the club in 2010.

 * Myhill joined Albion from Hull City in the August following the Club's promotion back to the top flight in 2010, making his debut in a 2-0 Carling Cup win at Leyton Orient.